How teachers are helping children become confident online explorers with Be Internet Legends

 Thousands of teachers across the UK are teaching internet safety in a creative new way that is helping children to be safer and more resilient in the digital world.

-More than 60% of primary schools have ordered Google’s free Be Internet Legends curriculum - supported by teacher training events, PSHE accredited lesson plans and interactive assemblies.
+More than half of primary schools have ordered Google’s free Be Internet Legends curriculum - supported by teacher training events, PSHE accredited lesson plans and interactive assemblies.
+Read on to learn more about why teachers are choosing Be Internet Legends, the impact it has had on their teaching and the support you get to help your pupils become safe and confident explorers online.

 Free internet safety teaching resources for Primary Teachers